bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 }
 ```

 But let’s stop and think for a moment what we’re trying to achieve here.
-Doesn’t TypeScript give us similar level of type safety with much more convenience already?
+Doesn’t TypeScript give us a similar level of type safety with much more convenience already?
 I find [using PropTypes not needed anymore](https://dbushell.com/2017/04/19/typescript-instead-of-react-proptypes/) at all.

 ## Events

 Our next stop in the React world that might make use of stronger typing is around Events system.
 We take care of events every time we want our component to react to user actions.
-Let’s see at our simplistic `Input` component once again:
+Let’s see our simplistic `Input` component once again:

 ```typescript
 interface InputProps {